renzceee/NBFC-Curve-Editor/README.md

 ## Contributing / extending

 - The front-end uses vanilla JS and custom UI helpers stored in `app.js`.
 Consider splitting into modules if it grows larger.
-- To support another laptop model, load that model's NBFC JSON profile and tweak the UI copy (e.g., page title) accordingly.
+- To support another laptop model, load that model's NBFC/nbfc-linux JSON profile and tweak the UI copy (e.g., page title) accordingly.
 - Pull requests should include clear instructions for reproducing changes and any additional prerequisites.